gaucho-labs/leptos-query/README.md

 - **Manual Invalidation**: Control when your queries should be invalidated and refetched for that ultimate flexibility.

 - **Scheduled Refetching**: Set up your queries to refetch on a customized schedule, keeping your data fresh as per your needs.

+- **Manual Query Data Mutations**: Useful when you have updated a value and you want to manually set it in cache instead of waiting for query to refetch.

 ## Installation